Jakho

 Then, click the refresh button on the right, wait for the refresh status to complete, and when it shows Done, the modified BIOS has been successfully flashed.

-You can use the GPU-Z software to check the options as shown below, and you will see that Above 4G has been enabled.
+You can use GPU-Z software to check the options as shown below, and you will see that Above 4G has been enabled.

 image